HC: Land Division (Uganda)

 1 November 2017

-Application to set aside decree dismissed because identical issues were already pending in the Execution Division under Section 6.
+Application to set aside decree dismissed as barred by Section 6 due to identical pending proceedings in the Execution Division.

 1 November 2017